-Comparison between stock-based average maturities for government bonds in Japan and major foreign countries indicates that the averages range from five to eight years in the U.S., Germany and France (the average stands at as high as more than 17 years in the U.K. with super long-term issues accounting for a large share of all government bonds), while the Japanese average bottomed out at 4.9 years at the end of FY2003 and lengthened by approximately 4.1 years in 15 years to 9.0 years at the end of FY2018 (Fig.c6-6).
+Comparison between stock-based average maturities for government bonds in Japan and major foreign countries indicates that the averages range from five to eight years in the U.S., Germany and France (the average stands at as high as about 18 years in the U.K. with super long-term issues accounting for a large share of all government bonds), while the Japanese average bottomed out at 4.9 years at the end of FY2003 and lengthened to 9.2 years at the end of FY2019.
+As Japan increased mainly short- to medium-term bond issues due to the COVID-19 expansion in FY2020, the Japanese average came to 8.9 years at the end of FY2020 (Fig. c5-9).

-Fig.c6-6 Average Maturity
+Fig. c5-9 Average Maturity

-Note 1: Data for Japan represent the average weighted maturity of outstanding General Bonds including Treasury Discount Bills and excluding Financing Bills.
+Note 1: Data for Japan represent the average weighted maturity of outstanding General Bonds including Treasury Bills and excluding Financing Bills.
 Data for other countries include short-term (one-year and shorter) bills.